 It's important to know exactly how much credit card debt you have, and what interest rates you are paying on it.
 Pay down the highest interest rate accounts first, and stay with it until you are debt free.
 It goes without saying to avoid using the cards for anything that you can't pay out of your cash flow.

 What Can You Do Right Now?

 You have a variety of options if you are struggling.
 If budgeting isn't enough, consider these options to simplify paying off credit card debt:

 - A personal loan with a decent rate is a solid way to refinance your credit card debts and combine them into one monthly payment.
 Personal loans tend to have lower interest rates than credit cards, so if you are already behind and accruing interest or if you are struggling to make payments, this is a good option.
-You can consolidate such debt into a personal loan with a fixed term, say 3 to 5 years, and a fixed interest rate.
+You can consolidate such debt into a personal loan with a fixed interest rate over a fixed term of three to five years.
 This is a good choice is you can qualify for a loan with a lower interest rate than your credit cards, and it's a great hedge against expected rate hikes from the Federal Reserve.
 In considering this option, conduct a due diligence check on any lender to ensure they are legitimate.
 Check to see if there is a loan generation fee, and read the loan agreement carefully before signing.

 - A 0% balanace transfer card can help you move your credit card debts to one card that charges no interest for a limited time.
 This can also affect your credit a little in the short term.